The Strange Tale of “The Vicious Circle” Begins at The Algonquin Hotel

 “Nothing is more responsible for the good old days than a bad memory.”

-The originator of the quote is not in the photograph but that is Dorothy Parker founding member of The Vicious Circle sitting with Harpo Marx standing behind her.
-Yup, Harpo Marx who never spoke a word in those Marx Brothers movies was a member of that loquacious group.
-His brother Groucho, the undisputed champion of the put-down-insult found The Vicious Circle too vicious for his own taste and refused to join.
-The things you didn’t know about some people.
+The originator of the quote was Franklin P. Adams, founding member of The Vicious Circle.
+He’s not in the photograph but Dorothy Parker, perhaps the founding member is sitting there with Harpo Marx standing behind her.
+Harpo, who would not speak a word in movies was a member of that loquacious group.
+His brother Groucho, the undisputed champion of the put-down found The Vicious Circle too vicious and refused to join.
+The things you didn’t know about some people!

 The Algonquin Hotel is so strange.
 But I can come downstairs at midnight, pour myself a cup of hot tea from a silver pot, give it a dollop of milk, check out the scene, time-travel back to the days of true wit, walk outside, and get some cool shots.
 That and the ancient noire of the architecture keeps me coming back.
 It’s a place out of time – I hope it will always be there .

 Memorial Day Weekend, 2015

 Referring to the wit of the “ancient past” I was thinking about the Greek cynics, like Diogenes, and the comics, like Aristophanes in the 4th and 5th Centuries BC … it’s said by some that the originators of a style experience it in a way that no one else ever can … I suspect that’s true